kaaryaalabs/deviceinfo/README.md

 Hi,

 This plugin is developed by Kaaryaa Labs and helps you get IMEI, UUID and MAC of android device.
-But you must get android permissions before using it.
+But you must get android permissions for PHONE_STATE if you want IMEI.

 You can use this plugin by